Cogito2012/Deep-Image-Analogy/README.md

 ## Disclaimer

-This is an official C++ combined with CUDA implementation of [Deep Image Analogy](https://arxiv.org/abs/1705.01088).
+This is an reimplemention of [Deep Image Analogy](https://github.com/msracver/Deep-Image-Analogy/tree/linux) with C++ combined with CUDA.
 It is worth noticing that:
-- Our codes are based on [Caffe](https://github.com/Microsoft/caffe).
+- The codes are based on [Caffe](https://github.com/Microsoft/caffe).
-- Our codes only have been tested on Windows 10, Windows Server 2012 R2 and Ubuntu with CUDA 8 or 7.5.
+- The codes only have been tested on Ubuntu with CUDA 8 or 7.5.
-- Our codes only have been tested on several Nvidia GPU: Titan X, Titan Z, K40, GTX770.
+- The codes only support for machine with GPU, and have been tested on Nvidia GeoForce GTX 1080.
-- The size of input image is limited, mostly should not be large than 700x500 if you use 1.0 for parameter **ratio**.

 ## License